 Since the enactment of numerous federal environmental laws in the 1970s, the environmental law field has grown by leaps and bounds, becoming part of virtually all practice areas.
 Attorneys in domestic and/or international practice may focus on water, land use, pollution, hazardous wastes, climate change, energy, wildlife, genetic resources or marine conservation, to name just a few.
 Environmental law practitioners are found in all sectors: private law firms, in-house counsel for corporations, public interest and advocacy groups, think tanks, international NGOs and IGOs, and all levels of federal, state and local governments.

-In the United States, the chief federal government agency for administering environmental regulation is the U.S. Environmental Protection Agency (EPA), but many other federal agencies have jurisdiction over environmental matters, such as the U.S. Department of Agriculture (USDA), the U.S. Department of Justice (DOJ), and the U.S. Department of Energy (DOE).
+In the United States, the chief federal government agency for administering environmental regulation is the U.S. Environmental Protection Agency (EPA), but many other federal agencies have jurisdiction over environmental matters, such as the U.S. Department of Agriculture (USDA), the U.S. Department of Justice (DOJ), the U.S. Department of Energy (DOE), and the National Oceanic and Atmospheric Administration (NOAA).
 Many states have their own enforcement agencies as well.

-An environmental lawyer works to represent clients in legal issues such as in clean technology, water law, climate change law and the management of land subject to native title and other public land.
+An environmental lawyer in private practice works to represent clients in legal issues such as complying with environmental regulations, investigating and negotiating over environmental liabilities in corporate transactions,managing land subject to native title, and setting up climate finance deals to back renewable energy.
 Environment laws are a large and complex specialty within the practice of law.
 Those interested in this area can expect their practice to have a heavy administrative law component, as many of the applicable rules are regulations passed by federal and state agencies.

 Georgetown Law Courses